fearfulsmtry/litany-of-horror/_posts/2025-09-04-anak-part-i.md

 The words dropped flat between them.
 Chel set her fork down.
 “She said life is a gift.”

 Jacob’s jaw tightened.
 He reached for his glass, staring into the dark red.
+His thumb ran along the rim, circling slow, as if stalling.
 “We’re doing what we can.”

+His hand lingered too long.
+The glass tipped slightly, wine trembling near the edge.
+He steadied it quick, wiped his thumb against his thigh.

 Chel waited for more, but nothing came.
 She looked at him, but he didn’t lift his eyes.
 The silence stretched.

 Finally she rose, collecting the plates before either was finished.
 She carried them to the sink, water rushing as she rinsed them clean.

-Behind her, Jacob swirled the wine in his glass, watching the liquid climb the sides.
+Behind her, Jacob swirled the wine in his glass, gaze fixed too intently on its depths.
 He didn’t drink.
+His jaw worked, unclenching, clenching again.

 Chel’s hands trembled under the tap.
 She shut the water off and stood still, staring at the empty plates stacked in the basin.

-Jacob leaned back in his chair, gaze fixed on the glass in his hand, as though something in its depths demanded his attention.
+Jacob leaned back in his chair, knuckles pale around the stem.

-The air between them felt heavy, unmoving.

-Chel turned, drying her hands.
-“Do you ever wonder—” She stopped.
-Shook her head.
-“Never mind.”

-Jacob finally looked up.
 For a moment it seemed he might speak.
-Instead he tipped the last of the wine into his glass, drained it in one swallow, and set it down with a muted thud.
+Instead he drained the glass in one swallow and set it down with a muted thud.

 Chel lowered her eyes.